leghort/dauntless-builder/CONTRIBUTING.md

 # Install/update all dependencies via
 yarn

+# You have to bootstrap stuff once, this will create symlinks to make stuff easier
+yarn bootstrap

 # And then finally build the assets with
 yarn build

+# Optional: You can also watch/build data...
+# yarn build-dev --watch

 # Next run your webserver via
 http-serve